DMJ Archive Login Register My Manuscripts

 Table of Contents

-Diabetes & Metabolism Journal (ISO official abbreviation: Diabetes Metab J; dmj) is an official publication of the Korean Diabetes Association and is published bimonthly on the last day of January, March, May, July, September, and November.
-The journal is devoted to the dissemination of new knowledge, contributing to a cure for diabetes mellitus, and advancing diabetology through sharing the latest scientific information.
-Only manuscripts written in English are accepted.
-Manuscripts should be prepared for submission according to the following instructions.
-For issues not addressed in these instructions, authors should refer to the International Committee of Medical Journal Editors (ICMJE) “Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals” (http://www.icmje.org).
-The dmj follows the Open-Access Journal policy.
-All content is freely available on the web.
-Digital files can be read, downloaded, and printed freely.
+The Diabetes & Metabolism Journal (International Organization for Standardization abbreviation: Diabetes Metab J; dmj) is the official publication of the Korean Diabetes Association.
+It is published bimonthly on the first day of January, March, May, July, September, and November.
+The journal’s mission is to disseminate new knowledge, contribute to the cure for diabetes mellitus, and advance diabetology by sharing the latest scientific information.
+Manuscripts must be written in English and prepared according to the provided guidelines.
+For any issues not addressed here, authors should refer to the International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (https://www.icmje.org/recommendations).
+The journal follows an Open-Access Journal policy, making all content freely accessible online for reading, downloading, and printing at no cost.

 Contact information